-Download our Autumn 2017 programme
+Download our Winter 2017 programme

 Ka toro haere tēnei whakaaturanga i ētahi o ngā tātai kōrero mō Te Tiriti o Waitangi me nga āhuatanga o ngā whakataunga Tiriti ki Tāmaki Makaurau nei.

 This display explores some of the history surrounding the Treaty of Waitangi and Treaty settlement process here in Auckland.

 Being Chinese in Aotearoa: A photographic journey celebrates Chinese life in New Zealand.

 Back for a 10th season, the legendary Fazioli Piano Recital Series returns to the Museum for three stellar performances.

 Join our Armistice Day memorial service as we remember all those who served and those who have given their lives in military service.